nealenssle/nealenssle.github.io/pages/quotes.md

 "There are always two or three sides to every story." &ndash; _Neal Enssle_

+"A ruler should be slow to punish and swift to reward." &ndash; _Ovid_

+"He who has great power should use it lightly." &ndash; _Seneca_

+"Great leaders are almost always great simplifiers, who can cut through argument, debate, and doubt to offer a solution everybody can understand." &ndash; _General Colin Powell_

 "Be productive, be fantastically clever when necessary, speak truth to power, hit your dates, and don't ship crap." &ndash; _Michael Lopp_

 "Even in such technical lines as engineering, about 15% of one's financial success is due one's technical knowledge and about 85% is due to skill in human engineering, to personality and the ability to lead people." &ndash; _Dale Carnegie_

+"Never doubt that a small group of thoughtful, concerned citizens can change world.
+Indeed it is the only thing that ever has." &ndash; _Margaret Mead_

+"The art of leadership is saying no, not saying yes.
+It is very easy to say yes." &ndash; _Tony Blair_

 "Enthusiasm is table stakes for a junior developer." &ndash; _Neal Enssle_